yangong23/VITR/README.md

 # VITR
-This is the implementation of CLIP-RR.
+This is the implementation of VITR.

 ## Requirements and installation
 We recommend the following dependencies.